skot/BM1397/registers.md

 ![](images/write_register.svg)

-No response is returned by the chip.
+No Response is returned by the chip.
 ## Read Register
 The Read Register Command format is: